 About PINC International:

-PINC International designs and organizes internships & study abroad programs to Spain for young women in college.
-Our mission is to help bridge the gender gap by giving young women a competitive edge on their resume with international experience.
+PINC International designs and organizes internships & study abroad programs in Spain for young women in college.
+Our mission is to help bridge the gender gap by giving young women a competitive edge on their resumes with international experience.
 PINC International programs provide language learning, cultural immersion, career development, and access to executives in various fields.
 PINC International is the only female-focused program in Spain and has been working with students from over 22+ universities across the United States since 2013.

 This covers the cost of passports for students with disabilities that want to study abroad